KrishnaChaitanya45/Phenom_Task/README.md

  `AccordianAndGraph`  - This component displays an accordion-style list of questions and answers, with a graph on the side.

- `CarousalContainer`  - This component contains the recruiters data with images in the form of a carousal
+ `CarouseusalContainer`  - This component contains the recruiters data with images in the form of a carousal

  `Footer`  - A component that displays the footer of the page, which contains links used to navigate through the page and information about the page